DFE-Digital/get-into-teaching-app/app/views/content/assessment-only-providers.md

   - experienced
 ---

-If you’re an experienced teacher with a degree, you may be able to get qualified teacher status (QTS) through a 12-week 'assessment only' (AO) programme.
+If you’re an experienced teacher with a degree, you may be able to get qualified teacher status (QTS) through a 12-week assessment only (AO) programme.

 The following accredited teacher training providers offer the AO programme.